MananKabra/Sheru/README.md

 # Flutter Firebase E-Commerce App

-Welcome to the **Flutter Firebase E-Commerce App**!
-This application is a comprehensive and feature-rich platform for online shopping, built using Flutter and Firebase.
-It offers various user flows, including Guest, Buyer, Seller, and Admin.
-Follow the instructions below to set up the project and explore its features.
+Welcome to the **Sheru, Your Own Ecommerce Platform**!
+This application is made on top of the give code structure using flutter-firebase-getx.
+The flow and structure is maintained throught the app.
+For better experience and web capabilities, the admin part is made seperately as an admin panel that can be used for controlling the app.

 <p align="center">
    <img src="https://github.com/user-attachments/assets/fcd592ef-2f01-46a4-b018-b2fbaaf8d7c7" alt="Screenshot_3" width="300"/>